openxla/stablehlo/docs/spec.md

 `precision_config` controls the tradeoff between speed and accuracy for computations on accelerator backends.
-This can be one of the following (at the moment, the semantics of these enum values is under-specified, but we are planning to address this in [#755](https://github.com/openxla/stablehlo/issues/755)):
+This can be one of the following (at the moment, the semantics of these enum values is underspecified, but we are planning to address this in [#755](https://github.com/openxla/stablehlo/issues/755)):